You might have come across this error:

 define('WP_SITEURL','http://example.com');

-Check your base/home URLs in the database as well.
-Go to your Control Panel and under the database tab you can find a link to phpMyAdmin.
+If these values are not defined (which is the default), they are stored in your database.
+Go to your Admin Panel, and under the database tab, you can find a link to phpMyAdmin.

-Then navigate to the table where the base/home URLs are stored.
+When you are logged in, navigate to the table where the site and home URLs are stored.

 In WordPress, this is stored in the table called wp_options